Previous: , Up: Introduction [Contents][Index]

 $3 = 120

 The Hoot reflection in Guile is great for quickly iterating on code, but what we really want is to get our programs running in a web browser.
-We’ve compiled a couple of things to Wasm now, but the resulting modules have stayed within the confines of Hoot’s Wasm interpreter.
+We’ve compiled a few things to Wasm now, but the resulting modules have stayed within the confines of Hoot’s Wasm interpreter.
 To make something that can be loaded by a web browser, we need to create a Wasm binary.

 First, create a new directory for this tutorial: